 - Catherine Bayer '16

-In order to receive payment for participation in America Reads/America Counts, Whitman students must be eligible for Federal or Washington State Work Study Aid.
-Hours worked cannot exceed a student's Work Study allowance.
+To receive payment for participation in America Reads/America Counts, Whitman students must be eligible for Federal or Washington State Work Study Aid.
+Hours worked cannot exceed a student's work study allowance.
 Whitman interns must be directly engaged in work to enhance the reading and math skills of local primary school students through one-on-one or small group interaction.

 Tutors must work an average of 5-8 hours per week.
 They will be paid an hourly wage, which may not be lower than the Washington State Minimum Wage.
 Interns must sign in and out on a site-specific timesheet that will be scanned and emailed to Marisol Beccerra at firstname.lastname@example.org or faxed to 509-527-5934 by the 5th of each month.
 Interns are expected to conduct themselves professionally and serve as role models for Walla Walla students.